mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

-**Grav Fuzzer (TL13):** A poor man’s Densitometer Cloak, a grav fuzzer is a small portable device that creates extremely weak gravitational distortions within a fi ve–metre radius.
+**Grav Fuzzer (TL13):** A poor man’s Densitometer Cloak, a grav fuzzer is a small portable device that creates extremely weak gravitational distortions within a fi ve–meter radius.
 These distortions are undetectable to humans (despite what some people claim) but do prevent densitometers and other gravitic sensors from determining what it within that area.
 The distortion